Debs founded the group and co-ordinates all of its activities. She’s also the first point of contact for people making enquiries.

 Anna is the group’s secretary and supplies many of the ideas for our rituals and other activities.
 She’s also one of the admins for our Facebook page

 Stingwray is the group’s Public Relations officer.
 Whenever we’re invited to discuss paganism by the media (and we often are), he’s the guy that speaks on our behalf to educate and inform the general public about what we get up to.
+He also hosts our monthly moots.

 Dawn is our Education Officer.
 She helps educate and inform the general public about paganism – making sure all content is age-appropriate.
 Plus she runs workshops when we’re working on projects.

-Tony is LPC’s Keeper of the Stories and hosts the pre-moot storytelling sessions.
+Tony is LPC’s Keeper of Stories and hosts the pre-moot storytelling sessions.
 He also runs Pagan Voices which is a singing group that contributes to LPC rituals.